evemcurich/undaria-genomics/README.md

 filename="samples.txt"
 for x in $(cat "$filename"); do echo "trim_galore --paired "$x"_1.fastq.gz "$x"_2.fastq.gz" >> trim_all.txt; done
 ```
-"filename =" establishes where your list of IDs is
-the $(cat "$filename") will tell the script to read each line of the txt file and subtitute the $x in the actual command for the SRA ID, followed by the correct file name

 3. Again, send off your new dSQ as an actual array job
 ```
 #!/bin/bash